Running a bath isn’t always an option, but that does not mean you have to go without bathing!

-Set your bath chair and either some fresh, soft greenery or a convenient mat down on the ground and you are all set.
+Set your bath chair and either some fresh, soft greenery or a convenient mat down on the ground, and you’re all set.

 This setup will at least have 270° of line of sight blocking privacy, and can be made totally enclosed with just a little more work and effort.

 Alternatively, if working in a smaller footprint or with much less material one can use a hula hoop or a lengthy, green branch bent into a circle to serve as a frame.

 Use a similar piece of plastic or tarp, perhaps even an actual shower curtain, and hang up this arrangement for someone to enter and close behind them.

 Typically cramped and not particularly comfortable, it will nonetheless do the job with a minimum of fuss.

 You don’t need a bathtub full of water or a working shower to get properly clean.
 You don’t even need that much water if you know what you are doing!